3DJupp/Telekom-FTTH-GPON-via-SFP-Module/README.md

 # TFTTH-GPON-via-SFP-Module
 ## Modem Selection
-First, you need to get a compatible modem that supports both GPON and the SFP+ format.
+First, you need to get a compatible modem that supports both GPON and the SFP format (SFP+ is also fine).
 My advice is to buy the fiber modem intended for business customers -> Digitalisierungsbox Glasfasermodem.
 At the time of writing this summary, it costs 40€ net (VAT not included, so roughly 60€ including shipping).

 [Digitalisierungsbox Glasfasermodem](https://geschaeftskunden.telekom.de/internet-dsl/produkt/digitalisierungsbox-glasfasermodem-kaufen)

 ## Contract Data

-### PLOAM
+### PLOAM/SLID/Installationskennung
+**That is not needed on newer >=2024 contracts.
+Please head to activation**<br>
+You can find more details in the [Reprovision section](#reprovision).
-The next step is to get some data related to your contract, since "Newer than FTTH 1.7=FTTH GGS" the Installation Password (PLOAM) is not needed anymore.
-If you still need it, ask for the PLOAM/Installationskennung in German.
+The next step is to get some data related to your contract, since "Newer than FTTH 1.7=FTTH GGS" the Installation Password (PLOAM) is not needed anymore.<br>If you still need it, ask for the PLOAM/Installationskennung in German.
 If you're not sure if you're GGS or still on 1.7, check the remarks in the [Telekom Forum](https://telekomhilft.telekom.de/t5/Festnetz-Internet/Woran-kann-man-einen-FTTH-1-7-von-einem-FTTH-Gigabit/ta-p/5429973)

 ### PPPoE Connection
+**That is not needed, when "easy login" is activated**<br>

-You also need some details for the dial-in/PPPoE connection which you should be able to retrieve from the customer portal.
+You might also need some details for the dial-in/PPPoE connection which you should be able to retrieve from the customer portal.

 Dummy data:
 - Access Number: TTTTTTTTTT